Buyer Education

 Lender Fees

-- Condo questionnaire fee: The management company charges $200 to $500 to complete the lender's condo questionnaire.
+The management company charges this to complete the lender's condo questionnaire.
 This is a condo-specific cost that single-family buyers do not encounter.

 Title and Escrow Fees